 If you have questions about your bicycle injury claim, whether you were wearing a helmet at the time of your accident or not, you should contact a bicycle accident attorney in Atlanta.
 The right lawyer could make all the difference in your claim.

-At the Law Offices of Shane Smith, our attorneys are familiar with Georgia traffic and bicycle helmet laws.
+At the Shane Smith Law, our attorneys are familiar with Georgia traffic and bicycle helmet laws.
 Contact us today for a free consultation about your case.
 Call us at: 1-888-927-6955.